alkresin/h4aFirstApp/README.md

              Simple menu introduced on Java level.
              Added a prototype of a JavaScript -> Java -> Harbour bridge, i.e. the code, which allows to call Harbour functions from the Javascript in WebView.
+   It is possible also to create a multiline prg strings and send them from WebView to Harbour VM for execution.